How do you get short-term disability approved while pregnant so you can enjoy maternity leave benefits? Is my pregnancy a pre-existing condition?

 Supplemental Disability

-Short-term disability not through employers does not cover your recovery from childbirth.
+Non-workplace policies bought as an individual do not cover your recovery from childbirth.
 Only policies purchased at worksites include these coveted benefits.
 Plus, the coverage is portable, so you can continue the contract if you change jobs.

 Now could be your only chance to sign up!
 Many employers do not offer these programs.